Understanding the Swiss Business Visa Landscape

 The Business vs. Tourist Visa Distinction

-Here's where many applicants stumble: attending a single business meeting doesn't automatically require a business visa.
+Here's where many applicants stumble: attending a single business meeting does not automatically require a business visa.
 The Swiss authorities distinguish based on activity intensity and purpose.
-A business visa becomes necessary when you're:
+A business visa becomes necessary when you are:

 - Negotiating contracts or closing business deals